 1. Herbs

-Herbs are ideal for vertical gardens, especially if you’re growing them in your kitchen or on a sunny balcony.
+Herbs are ideal for vertical gardens, especially if growing in your kitchen or on a sunny balcony.

 2. Flowers